BWeng20/jSVG/README.md

 Some Java apps use Apache Batik to do the same, but Batik is hugh.
 For bigger applications with interactivity in the SVG elements, batik is the best option.
+I had very good projects using Batik.
+It's a great software.
 But I personally doesn't want to include it "only" to render icons.

 jSVG tries to convert SVG elements to Java2D-Shapes.
-This reduced the features that can be used a bit, but the once converted shapes render incredible fast.
+This reduces the features that can be used a bit, but the once converted shapes render incredible fast.

 If you need a feature-complete renderer, use batik or (also not complete) SVG Salamander.

 The resulting Shapes can be painted on any Graphics2d-instance.
 Additional style information is handled by a specific "Painter" that sets colors, strokes etc. to match the SVG definitions.
 The Java2D-shapes (and the Painter) are fully scablable, any transformation (rotation, scale, translate) can be used without losing quality.